mikebradford/mikebradford.github.io/_posts/2016-01-20-estimation.markdown

 Story points are designed to help promote the following
 - Relative estimation, since they aren't based on how long you think it will take you to do something
 - Avoid conflating time spent with work done, another common mistake.
-- Avoiding precision to acknowledge they are estimates.
+- Avoiding precision to acknowledge they are estimates

+When used to measure velocity it acknowledges that work is delivered by teams, that are not just the sum of the person days available.
+This includes such factors as
+-- new team members getting up to speed
+-- not every team member produces at the same rate (aka super star developer) -- some team members don't code but help deliver, such as QA for example -- some development practices, such as pairing increase productivity whilst reducing work done.

 The last point is also why it is often recommended to use the Fibonacci sequence.

-TO ADD

 ## The use of feedback loops to improve estimates

+Story points become more useful when they are used as part of feedback loops.

+Estimating is a complex task, and not just due cognitive biases.
+This is when unknown unknowns come into effect including both unknown tasks (aka undiscovered work) and unknown impediments come into effect.

+The recommended way to try and deal with complexity is by using feedback loops.

+When we use story points and velocity, the goal is to use a feedback loop to
+1. account for systemic biases impacting both work estimates and the amount of work that can be delivered by a team.
+2. adapt this to take into account environmental factors.

+However, in my opinion, this is often easier said than done.

 ## Story Point Anti-Patterns

-- resize based on time worked
+Like any process or method there are anti-patterns, where the process is followed without the desired results, normally to a misunderstanding of how the process delivers benefit.

+Ones I have seen include
+- resizing estimates for delivered work after the fact (hindsight bias ignores that the error is not systemic and will be repeated)
-- estimate from first principles and convert between time worked and story points (can be impossible to do when man/days are used to estimate the team velocity)
+- estimate from first principles and convert between time worked and story points ( can be impossible to do when man/days are used to estimate the team velocity)
--- dont track statistics
+- don't gather metrics
-- dont use as feedback for velocity
+- don't use metrics as feedback for velocity
-- use decimal places in estimates.
+- use decimal places in estimates (too much accuracy)

-## Two factor Estimating

-### Estimate Value as well as Size

-Value points for each story, estimated by Customer representative (i.e. Product Owner).
-Same rules as story points.
-Relative, Fibonacci.

-### Calculate Bang for Buck for each story, use to prioritise stories to deliver most bang for buck early
+- conflation of user stories and tasks